vrthra/dharasheth.github.io/skills.md

 ## [Foundations 1A]()

-Demonstrates the ability to apply and adhere to ethical and legal standards in school counseling
+### [1A]() Demonstrates the ability to apply and adhere to ethical and legal standards in school counseling

 My Professional Disclosure Statement as a Counselor Intern was a step towards an ethical practice.

 [Professional Discolsure Statement](/images/professionaldisclosurestatement.pdf)

-I am a member of American School Counseling Association (ASCA), Oregon School Counseling Association (OSCA) and Chi Sigma Iota - Portland State University chapter in order to stay connected with current ethical and professional practices.
+I am a member of the American School Counseling Association (ASCA), Oregon School Counseling Association (OSCA) and Chi Sigma Iota - Portland State University chapter in order to stay connected with current ethical and professional practices.
 As a committed professional School Counselor I strive to fully adhere and abide by the Code of Ethics set by the American Counseling Association as well as the Ethical Standards set by the American School Counseling Association and the National Board for Certified Counselors.

 [Ethical Standards 2010 ASCA](/images/ethicalstandards2010asca.pdf)